 Tungasuvvingat Inuit is an Inuit-specific, provincial service provider that provides social support, cultural activities, counselling and crisis intervention as a one-stop resource centre to meet the rapidly growing, complex and evolving needs of Inuit in Ontario.

 Tungasuvvingat Inuit is a registered, charitable, not-for-profit organization, offering more than 20 highly integrated, front-line services.
 The agency is the only Inuit-specific service organization of its kind in urban Canada offering support through the entire life cycle.

-Tungasuvvingat Inuit has almost 30 years of highly successful experience in crafting the design, development and delivery of a wide range of effective, client-centered services.
+Tungasuvvingat Inuit has over 30 years of highly successful experience in crafting the design, development and delivery of a wide range of effective, client-centered services.